anamayasullerey/test_net/nn_framework_manual.md

 net.check_arch()
 ```

-The network can be initialized (random initialization) with the following code
+The network needs to be initialized (random initialization) with the following code
 ```
 net.initialize_parameters()
 ```